 We love receiving visitors at Last Loft Studios in Manchester.
-It is an opportunity to share the fondness we have for our working environment at Talbot Mill our respect, admiration and affection for our fellow artisans.
+It is an opportunity to share the fondness we have for our working environment at Talbot Mill and our respect, admiration and affection for our fellow artisans.

 Even better are the occasions when visitors attend a weekend workshop to spend a joyful day with us exploring creative possibilities using the techniques that we can teach and share.